 Backpacking tents essentially come in two styles, 3-season and 4-season.
 The 3-season tent is designed to be lightweight and strong but not especially warm.
 A 4-season tent will be designed with a primary focus on warmth.
 There are 4-season tents that are light enough to backpack with but on a whole, they are heavier and tend to be more expensive than a quality 3-season tent.
 The best backpacking tent for most situations will be a 3-season tent.
 These tents are often designed to shelter users from almost every type of weather including cold and snowy conditions, but a quality sleeping bag and sleeping pad will be needed.
 If you intend to camp in below-freezing temperatures on a regular basis, a 4-season tent should be chosen.

 Big Agnes Copper Spur UL2

 The Big Agnes Copper Spur UL2 has been our workhorse for more than 5 years.
 It is an amazing lightweight 3-season tent.
-For having a predominately mesh sided construction the material magically holds in heat surprisingly well.
+For having a predominately mesh-sided construction the material magically holds in heat surprisingly well.
 I really do not understand how it works.
-We have camped in sub-freezing temperatures which aren’t ideal for a 3-season tent, but with a quality sleeping bag, we have stayed warm in this tent.
+We have camped in sub-freezing temperatures which is not ideal for a 3-season tent, but with a quality sleeping bag, we have stayed warm in this tent.
 The UL in the title stands for ultra-light, and at 3.1lbs this is one of the lightest two-person tents available.
 Are there lighter or cheaper options?
 Yes, but lighter or cheaper options will have trade-offs with either less headroom, not allowing you to sit up in the tent, or a wall-less (tarp) tent where you will be exposed to nature.
-I’ve had close encounters with furry creatures as well as blood-sucking insects while camping… I prefer the thin mesh to total exposure.
+I’ve had close encounters with furry creatures as well as blood-sucking insects while camping… I prefer the thin mesh.

 Maintaining a Backpacking Tent